XD-DENG/rediseen/README.md

 ```

 Please note:
-- `REDISEEN_HOST` has already been set to `0.0.0.0` in Dockerfile, in order to expose the service outside the container.
+- If you want `Rediseen` to be accessible only from the Docker host, use `-p 127.0.0.1:8000:8000` instead
+    (configuration item `REDISEEN_HOST` would not help when you run `Rediseen` with Docker).
 - `redis_host` in `REDISEEN_REDIS_URI` should not be something like "localhost" or "127.0.0.1" even
-    if you are running Redis on the same Docker host, because "localhost" here would refer to docker
+    if you are running Redis on the same host, because using "localhost" here would only refer to the specific docker
-    runtime itself.
+    container on which Rediseen is running.
 - You can choose the image tag among `latest` (latest release version), `nightly` (latest code in master branch), `unstable` (latest dev branch),
-    and release tags (like `1.1.1`.
+    and release tags (like `2.1.0`.
 Check [Docker Hub/xddeng/rediseen](https://hub.docker.com/r/xddeng/rediseen/tags)
     for full tag list)